 Available both as a diving watch or a chronograph, designed both for men and ladies, the new Newport Trophy is a tribute to the famous Newport Yacht Club, which is located in Great Britain.

 The new watch is presented in a massive-looking 43 mm wide case that sports alternating satin-finished and polished surfaces.
 The impression of solidity is further increased with a huge setting crown, which is protected from accidental hits with a pair of crown guards, also not particularly small.

 Being a real diver (with its double-sealed crown and a thick anti-reflective sapphire crystal it is water-resistant up to 1000 meters, which is nothing to sneeze at,) the timekeeper is equipped with a rotating diving bezel and features generously proportioned hands and hour markers with enough lume on them to use the watch even in the murkiest water.

-Alas, the Michel Herbelin says nothing about the movement that powers the watch, only noting that it is a Swiss made quartz caliber.
+Alas, Michel Herbelin‘s PR department says nothing about the movement that powers the watch, only noting that it is a Swiss made quartz caliber.